s-KaiNet/spfx-fast-serve/FAQ.md

 ## 3. I added a new dependency in my solution (or started using new import from "@microsoft/*" modules) and now I see some strange errors

-every time you introduce a new dependency for your solution, you should re-run `npm run serve` command, so that it picks up all new dependencies correctly.
+Every time you introduce a new dependency for your solution, you should re-run `npm run serve` command, so that it picks up all new dependencies correctly.

 ## 4. When I modify localization files, live reload doesn't work

-this scenario isn't supported, thus in that case you have to reload page manually
+This scenario isn't supported, thus in that case you have to reload page manually

 ## 5. I use custom loaders and / or webpack modifications in my `gulpfile.js`

-if you use custom webpack loaders or other webpack modifications via `build.configureWebpack.mergeConfig` feature, you should manually apply them to `webpack.js` file created by the cli to make everything work
+If you use custom webpack loaders or other webpack modifications via `build.configureWebpack.mergeConfig` feature, you should manually apply them to `webpack.js` file created by the cli to make everything work

 ## 6. Does it support React Hot Module Replacement (aka HMR)?